-Here is our list of some top kids animation movies.
+Here is our list of some top kids animated movies.
 We hope you enjoy them

 Disney’s animated film Beauty and the Beast has been at the top of the best film lists since its release in 1991.
 People regard it as the best of the Disney Renaissance, and we agree completely agree with it.

 In the movie, Bella, whose father is imprisoned by the Beast, offers herself to the captor, unaware that he is an enchanted prince.
 The bravery and independence of Bella redefined the meaning of a Disney princess.
-She continues to be an inspiration for most of the girls.
+She continues to be an inspiration and an icon of empowerment for most girls.

 The movie is enchanting, just how a romantic animated film must be.
 It was the first animated film to be nominated for the Academy Award for the Best Animated Film and five other categories.
 It went on to win the Best Song and Best Original Score award, testifying the musical genius of the soundtrack.